Great Union Camera Obscura

-The Grand Union Camera Obscura was built during the 1890s and is located on Douglas Head near the Lighthouse.
+The Great Union Camera Obscura was built during the 1890s and is located on Douglas Head near the Lighthouse.
 The building is a tourist attraction that offers a unique view of its surroundings.
 Using several lenses and mirrors, it reflects a unified, panoramic view of the surrounding area that is split into small digestible scenes and projected onto large white screens within the dark confines of the building.
 This optical effect is achieved by the apparatus known as camera obscura.